-33 of the best plus-size retailers in Canada
+33 Of The Best Plus-Size Stores Across Canada

 Grand Prairie

 D.Luxe Style.
-Check out versatile pieces in sizes six to 24 at this shop.
-Most items, from jersey tops to skinny jeans, are made in Canada and/or ethically produced.
+Check out versatile pieces in XS to 3X at this shop.
+Many of their items are made in Canada.

 British Columbia